 Monetizing Three EV Charger Levels

-With the nation targeting a goal of net-zero emissions by 2050, governing bodies, companies, and consumers in the US are seeking methods to reduce and prevent the production of greenhouse gas (GHGs) emissions.
-Producing nearly one-fifth of the nation’s GHGs, fossil-fueled cars and trucks are poised to be named the next notable relics on the Antiques Roadshow as consumers race towards the future of electric-vehicles (EV).
+With the nation targeting a goal of achieving net-zero emissions by 2050, governing bodies, companies, and consumers in the US are actively seeking methods to reduce and prevent the production of greenhouse gas (GHGs) emissions.
+Fossil-fueled cars and trucks, which currently account for nearly one-fifth of the nation’s GHGs, are poised to become relics of the past as consumers race toward the future of electric vehicles (EVs).
 In fact, President Biden is laying the groundwork for EV purchases to make up half of all US auto sales by 2030.

 While EV sales have climbed by more than 40% each year since 2016, America is still lacking the required charging infrastructure necessary to support the popularity and full integration of EVs.
 In an effort to prepare, initiatives like the Bipartisan Infrastructure Law (BIL) are being enacted to provide billions of dollars to develop and install sufficient charging infrastructure.
 Symmetry Electronics has everything developers need to jump on the EV charging bandwagon and design a comprehensive EV charging solution.